000dry/exchange_rate/README.md

 The gem contains within it a rake task lib/tasks/fetch_exchange_data.rake and a schedule file config/schedule.rb which can be read by the whenever gem to add as a cron job that regularly updates the exchange_data.xml.

 If the code is installed as a gem, this theoretically should be possible by unpacking the gem and running ```whenever --update``` in the root dir (though this hasn't been tested)

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).